KhalisFoundation/sttm-desktop/HELP.md

 ### How do I change the background color?

-After launching STTM, click the icon for Themes and choose your preferred option.
+After launching SikhiToTheMax, click the icon for Themes and choose your preferred option.
 Alternatively, you can scroll to the bottom and upload a custom background image.
 We recommend a resolution of 1920x1080 for custom backgrounds.

 ### What do the different search types do?